wwog/quickcap/README.md

 - Window awareness
 - Clipboard, brush, and other common features

+## Execution Parameters

+`--debug`: In normal mode, the window is set to screensaver-level topmost.
+Debug mode means you can switch to foreground.

 ## Optimization Points

 There are still many optimization points in the project.
 To achieve WeChat's instant startup, it can be changed to a service-style approach, initializing the webview (the heaviest dependency) and then hiding it.
 Memory usage is not particularly high.